teebes/tango-core/README.rst

 What is Tango?
 ==============

-Here is Tango's plan.
+Here is Tango's plan:

 At a glance, Tango...
 ---------------------

-* is a mobile web framework built on Python
+* is a mobile web framework built with Python
-* is a site-builder: follow a few simple conventions in a project and Tango builds a web application pushing scripted content into simple templates.
-* provides device detection and capabilities, chooses template based on the user's device & browser
+* is a scripting layer for reflowing data... if you can pull your data via a Python script, you can serve it for free
-* includes general purpose automated testing for unit and functional tests
+* provides a basis for testing data integrity with unit and functional tests

 Benefits